PacoMax/Microbiota_V4/README.md

 # Skin_microbiome_salamander
 Scripts for analyzing microbiotas using Illumina paired and single end reads containing 16S gene V4 region.

+   ### download_sra.sh

+This script download a list of Sequence Read Archive (SRA) fastq files, available through NCBI servers.

+To run this program it's necesary to install the SRA Toolkit and create a txt file with SRA IDs called SRA.list.

+      Usage: download_sra.sh

+The sequence files will be download in a directory called reads.

    ### clean_and_merge.sh

 This script prepare squences to be processed by V4 single end dada2 pipeline